This week inHusker history

 The week of Feb.
-10-16, looking back in stretches of years divisible by five:
+10-16, looking back in five-year intervals

 «1908: With Nebraska's playing field about to be sacrificed for an engineering building, it is uncertain where the team's 1908 home games will be played.
 (Antelope Park would be the location, and attendance would suffer.
 The first game at the new Nebraska Field would be played in 1909.)